Vroomfrondal/Runescape-bot/README.md

 # Runescape-bot

 A GUI automation bot for the classic 2000's game Runescape.
-Please note I've only developed this on private servers to therefore not effect the integrity of the game.
-As botting for personal reasons, even coding practice, is against the game-rules.

 **A word of warning**: running this script on a Jagex owned server will most likely result in you being banned.